AdobeDocs/experience-platform.en/help/destinations/catalog/adobe/experience-cloud-audiences.md

 Read [Activate profiles and segments to streaming segment export destinations](/help/destinations/ui/activate-segment-streaming-destinations.md) for instructions on activating audience segments to this destination.
 Note that no [mapping step](/help/destinations/ui/activate-segment-streaming-destinations.md#mapping) is required and no [scheduling step](/help/destinations/ui/activate-segment-streaming-destinations.md#scheduling) is available for this destination.

-## Exported data / Validate data export {#exported-data}
+## Validate data export {#exported-data}

 To validate successful data export, you can check that your segments have successfully made it through to your desired Experience Cloud solution.

-### Validate Audience Manager
+### Validate data in Audience Manager

 Your Experience Platform segments appear in Audience Manager as [signals](https://experienceleague.adobe.com/docs/audience-manager/user-guide/implementation-integration-guides/integration-experience-platform/aam-aep-audience-sharing.html?lang=en#aep-segments-as-aam-signals), [traits](https://experienceleague.adobe.com/docs/audience-manager/user-guide/implementation-integration-guides/integration-experience-platform/aam-aep-audience-sharing.html?lang=en#aep-segments-as-aam-traits), and [segments](https://experienceleague.adobe.com/docs/audience-manager/user-guide/implementation-integration-guides/integration-experience-platform/aam-aep-audience-sharing.html?lang=en#aep-segments-as-aam-segments).
+You can verify in Audience Manager if the data has appeared as described in th documentation links above.

 ## Data usage and governance {#data-usage-governance}

 All [!DNL Adobe Experience Platform] destinations are compliant with data usage policies when handling your data.
 For detailed information on how [!DNL Adobe Experience Platform] enforces data governance, read the [Data Governance overview](/help/data-governance/home.md).

-## Additional resources {#additional-resources}